localstack/localstack.github.io/content/jobs/developer-advocate/index.md

 <h4 id="backend-dev">Open Source Developer Advocate / DevRel Engineer</h4>
 <h5>About You</h5>
 <p>
-Are you passionate about engaging with the developer community, striking up conversations about deep technological questions, the culture in engineering organizations and the impact developers have on the companies they work for?
+Are you passionate about engaging with the developer community?
+Do you find yourself striking up interesting conversations about technology topics, the culture in engineering organizations, and the impact developers have on the companies they work for?
 </p><p>
-Are you up to date on all the new tools and stacks the world has to offer, with the ability to jump between different technological discussions in the drop of a hat?
+Do you keep yourself up to date on all the new tools and stacks in the cloud&AI space, with the ability to jump between different tech discussions about the entire DevSecOps cycle at the drop of a hat?
 </p><p>
 Do you enjoy creating valuable & educational content that developers can enjoy and engage with in various mediums, including writing, video, and audio?
 </p><p>